+- Choose the step and size of the stack.

+- Select an existing pattern.

+- Select channel to acquire the stack.

+- Optional: Check Filter unsure position and set parameters:

-- # Filter Radius: filter to smooth the noise by replacing each pixel by the median of the neighbor (0= no smoothing, 1= median on 3x3 square around the pixel, 2= median on 5x5 square around the pixel, ...). - # BackgroundRoi: ROI for auto-calculating background values. - # Background: Mean background value. - # Background Delta: Noise amplitude. - # Valid Pixels: Percentage needed to validate position.
+- Filter Radius: filter to smooth the noise by replacing each pixel by the median of the neighbor (0= no smoothing, 1= median on 3x3 square around the pixel, 2= median on 5x5 square around the pixel, ...).

+- BackgroundRoi: ROI for auto-calculating background values.

+- Background: Mean background value.

+- Background Delta: Noise amplitude.

+- Valid Pixels: Percentage needed to validate position.

-3. If using multiple tiling: select the tiling area for which you want to create a Focus Map 4.
-Click on Start.
+3. Select the tiling for which you want to create a Focus Map.

+4. Click on Start.
 The system will automatically scan all points to generate the Focus Map.
 A list of focus points will be displayed.
-When the Focus Map is ready: A blue circle will appear on the right side of each position and in the bottom-right corner, near the Confirm button.
-You will be automatically redirected to the Tiling
+The progression of the focus map by tiling is indicated with a progress bar.
+When the Focus Map is ready: You will be automatically redirected to the Tiling Dimension screen.